-Listening Deeply and repeatedly exposed to the Buddha Dharma (深 聞 佛 法) in general and the Jodo Shinshu teachings on Amida Buddha and the Primal Vow in particular, we will naturally realize that the sublime operation of the Buddha Dharma, is inconceivable to us.
-The Absolute automatically manifest “of itself” and needs no working, whatsoever, from spiritually defiled sentient beings.
+Listening Deeply and repeatedly exposed to the Buddha Dharma (深 聞 佛 法) in general and the True Pure Land teachings on Amida Buddha and the Primal Vow in particular, we will naturally realize that the sublime operation of the Buddha Dharma, is inconceivable to us.
+The Absolute automatically manifest “of itself”- with the ripening of our good karmic seeds – and needs no working, whatsoever, from spiritually defiled sentient beings like us.

 We will also be made to realize that any self-power effort and contrivance on our part – deluded sentient beings filled with blind passions – is utterly useless toward achieving salvation in this precious human life.
 Let us not struggle in vain and accept the proffered hand of Great Compassion to take us across “the ocean of suffering”.

 With the one-thought moment of true entrusting in the Primal Vow, we will naturally realize that we are saved by Amida, at long last.
 The Natural Working of the Buddha’s Vow-power is simply inconceivable.